Goekce01/testo/README.md

 Testo is a sensor company and provides real-time-data from the installed sensores.

-### This repo is discovering to process the data for tracking the progress and level-notifications.
+### This repo is discovering to process the data for tracking the progress and level-related-notifications.